zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.24 of the free version correspond to changes made in 2.12.24.x of the paid version.

+= 1.12.30 - 23/Dec/2016 =

+* FIX: Fix a Dropbox APIv2 issue where paths containing certain characters were incorrectly being encoded
+* FEATURE: Add UpdraftCentral (https://updraftcentral.com) comment-control and advanced tools listeners
+* TWEAK: Starting an operation to retrieve a remote backup from UpdraftCentral succeeded, but gave a UI error in UC when doing so
+* TWEAK: Fix a Dropbox APIv2 issue where Team storage displayed an incorrect value
+* TWEAK: Support for the new AWS S3 Canada Central 1 and London regions
+* TWEAK: Some re-factoring of the settings page output code for easier maintenance
+* TWEAK: Some re-factoring of the notices code, to allow re-use in other projects
+* TWEAK: Make sure that a UpdraftCentral_Commands class is available before loading any external command classes, so that they can rely on its presence

 1.12.29 - 22/Nov/2016

 * FIX: Fix a PHP error in the notices code (regression in 1.12.28)
+* FIX: Manual database search and replace now outputs logged operation information (regression in 1.12.28)

 1.12.28 - 21/Nov/2016